“That proposal is probably going to get rejected.”

 - Less dependency on a single grant means longer sustainability of the project.
 That is, your program will not sink if the major income dries up.
 So the grant-making organization can confidently choose to invest in your program.

 Pro tip: Now would also be a good time to mention any collaborations or partnerships you plan to undertake.
 This shows that you have a larger skill set at your disposal.
 As always refer to the grant guidelines before including this section.

 Information about your organization

-Talk about the qualification, history, and your organizational background and make a solid case for why you are best equipped to deal with this problem.
+Talk about your qualification, history, and your organizational background and make a solid case for why you are best equipped to deal with this problem.
 This section should make a case as to why the grant-making organization can trust your nonprofit to carry out the project.

-To describe your organization’s ability to do the work proposed include the mission statement, organizational goals, EIN number and summary of key personnel qualifications.
+To describe your organization’s ability to do the work proposed include the mission statement, organizational goals, EIN number, and summary of key personnel qualifications.

 Make sure you give details on past projects you have handled and the kind of impact you have created.
 This overview of your track record is quite critical because it adds credence to your nonprofit.
 It also is the best way to convince the grant-making organization that you can deliver on the project.

-Pro tip: Even if you already have a relationship with the grant-making Foundation, don’t scrimp on this section.
+Pro tip: Even if you already have a relationship with the grant-making foundation, don’t scrimp on this section.
 Talking about your organizational history is absolutely necessary.